rwieruch/blog_robinwieruch_content/blog/react-form-validation/index.md

 **Performance**: Client-side validation reduces the server load by preventing unnecessary requests to the server.

-## Why you should opt-in a form library later?
+## Why you may want to opt-in a form library?

 **Do not reinvent the wheel**: Form libraries provide a lot of features out of the box without the need to create a custom solution.
 If you need these features, you should go with a form library.
 But it's important to note that a form library does not help you with the general feedback from the server, so we already established a foundation for it.

-**Common ground**: If you are working in a team, it is crucial to have a common ground for form handling with a form library.
-Be it robustness, documentation, or features, a form library can provide a common ground for the team.
+**Common ground**: When working in a team, it's essential to establish a common ground for form handling, and a form library can serve as the foundation.
+Whether it's for robustness, comprehensive documentation, or advanced features, a form library ensures consistency and provides a shared framework that the entire team can rely on.

 **UX**: Form libraries often provide a better user experience out of the box.
 They can handle form validation on change, on blur, or on submit.
 They can provide feedback in real-time, which is a great user experience.